 - Belt sanders have a continuous loop sand belt circulating between two rotating drums, while an orbital sander has a rectangular head that rotates to get rid of the undesired material.

-- The main purpose of belt sanders is removing or minimizing a large number of materials from a workpiece at a high rate.
-In contrast, an orbital sander aims to achieve a smooth surface finish, especially at edges.
+- The main purpose of belt sanders is to remove or minimize a large number of materials from a workpiece at a high rate.
+In contrast, an orbital sander aims to achieve a smooth surface finish, especially at the edges.

-However, the best tool is the belt sander.
+However, a better tool is the belt sander.
 And if you are wondering why;